 Children’s Play Space

 The Order Scheme would deliver play space both within the private gardens and private communal gardens which will be accessible by the general public.
 The Order Scheme would deliver a total of 887 sqm, which includes compliance for under-5s doorstep play (in excess when private gardens are included) and a slight shortfall against older children play when set against London Plan Policy S4.
 However, Officers accepted that the play provided on-site is optimum given site constraints and that the site benefits from nearby parks and open spaces accessible from the Order Land for older children play in addressing the residual requirement.
-The Officer in the Committee Report (at paragraph 7.95) noted that: “in summary, the Illustrative Scheme demonstrates a future RMA application is capable of providing the required private external amenity space, communal (private) external amenity space and play space to meet the needs of returning and new residents, in accordance with London Plan Policies D6 and S4, the Mayor’s Play and Informal Recreation SPG and Sutton Local Plan Policy 9.”
-Details of the play space will be implemented as approved under the reserved matters and secured by Condition 37.
+The Officer in the Committee Report (at paragraph 7.95, CDB.13) noted that: “in summary, the Illustrative Scheme demonstrates a future RMA application is capable of providing the required private external amenity space, communal (private) external amenity space and play space to meet the needs of returning and new residents, in accordance with London Plan Policies D6 and S4, the Mayor’s Play and Informal Recreation SPG and Sutton Local Plan Policy 9.”
+Details of the play space will be implemented as approved under the reserved matters and secured by Condition 39 (CDE.1).

 Town Centre and Sui Generis Uses (Class E)